hppr-dev/vuex-bind-plugin/README.md

 - bindings  -- bindings configuration
 - namespace -- Namespace of the store.
 Not to be confused with the namespaced vuex option.

+and one optional:

+- endpoints -- store endpoint configuration.
+See [Organizing Endpoints and Bindings](#organizing-endpoints-and-bindings).

 vuex-bind-plugin requires Bind.Stores to be have a namespace.
-The resulting configuration automatically sets namespaced to true, even if it is set to false in the Boundstore config.
+The resulting configuration automatically sets namespaced to true, even if it is set to false in the Bind.Store config.
 An error will occur if namespace is not set or if a Bind.Store is initialized before the Bind.Plugin.

 It is possible to configure the root store by setting the namespace to "":